veracity/veracity-documentation/sections/marketplace/sellingyourproduct/freeservices.md

 You can give free access to your service as an entry-level for getting customers to start using a paid plan.
 You can sell premium versions or add-on modules as separate products on the Veracity Marketplace.

 ## Customer journey
-Have a look at how the customer journey for free services looks like <a href="assets/UserJourneyFreeProducts.png" download>here</a>.
+To see an example of a customer journey for free services, <a href="assets/UserJourneyFreeProducts.png">go here</a>.